MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_defense_in_depth/lesson-plan.md

 - [ ] Keep it Simple

 ### Learning Objectives
-* Students will be able to
+* Students will be able to understand and explain the principles of defense in depth and its importance in cybersecurity.
-* Students will be to able to
+* Students will be able to apply the concepts of defense in depth by designing and implementing a multi-layered security system using microbits

 ### Materials list
-None
+Microbit

 ### Learning Facilitation

 #### Warm up Activity
+Students will be introduced to the concept of defense in depth by comparing a castle's security measures to a computer system's defenses.
+The analogy will highlight how multiple layers of protection can significantly enhance security.

 #### Focused Activity
-N/A
+Students will draw a castle with various layers of physical defense (moat, walls, keep).
+They will discuss strengths and vulnerabilities of their designs.
+Students will use LEDs to simulate a light-up drawbridge controlled by the Microbit.
+Students will play a two-player game where one defends a Microbit system with togglable firewalls (represented by tilt gestures) against simulated attacks.
+Students will explore a more advanced Microbit program with a password-protected drawbridge.

 #### Closure

-Review what was discussed in the module.
+Summarize the benefits and importance of defense in depth in cybersecurity.
 #### Reflection

-Review how each cybersecurity concepts were explained in this module.
+Students will reflect how they can implement the concepts of defense in depth to protect their own online information and devices.

 ### Assessment